Heritage - 32: Rest in Peace, Silent Memorials Call Out Across the Years in the City of London Cemetery

 There's a memorial to a Dowding family, (the name Arthur Dowding mean anything to you?
 He was the commander-in-chief of the RAF Fighter Command, a widower, said to have consulted a medium to get in touch with her.
 His many enemies cited his 'peculiarities' as reasons for sacking him.
 He was finally given 'the push' to the US after the Battle of Britain in late 1940.
 They let him finish the job first before elbowing him out of the way.
 A Mabel Dowding is commemorated here as having died in 1938, was she his wife maybe?).

 Further east in the memorial garden are the ashes amongst others of the footballer Bobby Moore (West Ham, captain England team World Cup 1966) and of one of the Whitechapel Ripper's victims Mary Ann Nichols.

 There's a 'Hindu temple' memorial beside a road that runs off the main avenue that leads down from the main gate, not far from the new crematorium on an almost empty broad green.
 I've added that to the page here, below.

 There are few memorials to members of faiths other than Christian - in its many gradations - although by request interment or cremation can be accommodated.
 There are Jewish, various Far Eastern and Muslim cemeteries scattered around the capital.
 The City of London Cemetery was initially reserved for those who either lived within the city boundary (EC1-4), worked there or - in the case of minors - whose parents worked in the area.
-The Hindu memorial above bears testament to the City's religious impartiality, and may herald more to follow.
+The Hindu and other eastern memorials above bear testament to the City's religious impartiality, and may herald more to follow.